kvartak2/CA575-Project-DNA-Pattern-Matching-Algorithms/README.md

-•	This project aims at understanding string matching algorithms.
+•	This project aims at understanding string matching algorithms

 •	Information about workig can be found in file Final Project Report.docx